 Is North Korea Preparing a Missile Test?

-Is a North Korean missile test on the horizon?
 On January 19, South Korea’s Yonhap news agency reported that North Korea had placed two missiles on mobile launchers in preparation for possible testing in the early days of the Trump administration.
 Details are still scarce, and it should be noted that North Korea has in the past prepared missiles for launch without conducting any test.
 As we recently noted, missile “tests” are often political demonstrations, and often what is being demonstrated includes an element of restraint.
 And, of course, if launch preparations indicate technical problems likely to lead to failure, the nature of the demonstration will likely be changed to accommodate the technical reality.
 Still, it is possible that North Korea could conduct a missile test in the next few days.

 We recently discussed what this might entail, but from the limited data available we can perhaps narrow down the speculation.
 The missiles are reportedly on mobile launchers, but are explicitly described as less than 15 meters long.
 This measurement rules out any of North Korea’s known ICBM prototypes, all of which are at least 16 meters long.
 North Korea probably has missiles under development that we don’t know about, but the likelihood of any such missile being ready for an imminent flight test without our first having seen signs of extensive ground testing is very low.